Don Lomax: Vietnam Journal and Desert Storm Journal

 In 1987, after doing some work for the fledgling publisher Apple Comics, Lomax pitched Apple editor Michael Catron his proposal for Vietnam Journal.
 Given the concurrent success of Vietnam-related films like Platoon and Full Metal Jacket, Catron agreed to Lomax's proposal.
 Between 1987 and 1991, Apple published 16 issues of Vietnam Journal, which then spawned a selection of limited series and one-shots.
 Vietnam Journal tells the fictional adventures of war correspondent Scott "Journal" Neithammer.

 During this period, Apple also published Lomax's four-issue limited series High Shining Brass, collecting the Vietnam War stories of Robert Durand.

 Vietnam Journal collections were published by Apple Comics in 1987 and 1991.
 The publisher went bankrupt in 1994; right at that time Lomax published new Vietnam Journal material in the short-lived Dark Horse Comics series Harvey Kurtzman's The New Two-Fisted Tales.
 Vietnam Journal was later revived as a monthly full-page strip from 2002 to 2006 by Gallery.

 Vietnam Journal collections were re-issued by iBooks in 2004, and were nominated for a 2004 Harvey Award for Best Domestic Reprint Project.
 Lomax was at the time continuing the Vietnam Journal series and posting it on his website in five-page increments twice a month.
 The entire Vietnam Journal series was re-issued in graphic novel form through Transfuzion Publishing.

-In 2004, iBooks published Lomax's Gulf War Journal, featuring the further adventures of "Journal" Neithammer.
-This time Journal is covering the Gulf War.
-Journal gets caught up in the war between the Pentagon and the press, and heads off into the desert on his own, getting an unwelcome first-hand taste of the fury of American firepower.
-Then, years later, Journal once again finds himself dealing with the war in Iraq with the launching of Operation Iraqi Freedom.
+Lomax's Desert Storm Journal, published in 9 issues by Apple Comics from September 1991 to March 1993, covered the Gulf War.
+Scott "Journal" Neithammer gets caught up in the war between the Pentagon and the press, and heads off into the desert on his own, getting an unwelcome first-hand taste of the fury of American firepower.
+In 2004, iBooks published Lomax's Gulf War Journal, collecting material from Desert Storm Journal.

+Years later, Journal once again finds himself dealing with the war in Iraq with the launching of Operation Iraqi Freedom.

+Vietnam Journal: Series Two, featuring all-new material by Lomax, was published for 15 issues by Caliber Comics starting in 2017.